bpevs/johnny_decimal/source/guide/setup_manually.md

 ```
 export JD_HOME="$HOME/Root" # Your Johnny Decimal Root
 source $HOME/.jd/main.sh    # Source our cd script
+# Also, if you want to install via Binary, you should add `johnny_decimal` to your PATH
 ```

 And that's it!
 Our setup is done!

 ## Install Johnny Decimal CLI

 Now that our manual setup is done, we will never need to use `jd install`.
 This allows us to ignore a bit of the otherwise-required permissions.
+From here, we can either install the jd binary, or the package from Deno.

+### Install jd via Deno

+This step is still the same!
+Head to the [Deno homepage](https://deno.land)!

 The core of this command is still: